Taxation of international executives

 Treaty article conditions on exemption from tax must be satisfied and a tax treaty relief application process should be complied with.

-For expatriates who are residents of non-treaty countries or treaty countries who does not satisfy conditions of treaty, and who stay in the Philippines for 180 days or less in the calendar year concerned, the tax rate is 25 percent of gross income.
+For expatriates who are residents of non-treaty countries/jurisdictions or treaty countries/jurisdictions who does not satisfy conditions of treaty, and who stay in the Philippines for 180 days or less in the calendar year concerned, the tax rate is 25 percent of gross income.

-Income may be excluded from taxation if it is attributable to services performed in countries other than the Philippines.
+Income of taxpayers may be excluded from taxation if it is attributable to services performed in countries/jurisdictions other than the Philippines except for resident citizens.

 KPMG International Cooperative (“KPMG International”) is a Swiss entity.
 Member firms of the KPMG network of independent firms are affiliated with KPMG International.
 KPMG International provides no client services.
 No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.